mirror/dd-wrt/src/router/python/Doc/library/threading.rst

 This class provides a simple synchronization primitive for use by a fixed number of threads that need to wait for each other.
-Each of the threads tries to pass the barrier by calling the :meth:`~Barrier.wait` method and will block until all of the threads have made the call.
-At this points, the threads are released simultanously.
+Each of the threads tries to pass the barrier by calling the :meth:`~Barrier.wait` method and will block until all of the threads have made their :meth:`~Barrier.wait` calls.
+At this point, the threads are released simultaneously.

 The barrier can be reused any number of times for the same number of threads.